 This is a very adaptable recipe, and below are a few easy substitutions and variations you can try.
 I highly encourage you to make these your own and try different add-ins!

 - Use active sourdough starter - If you'd like to use active sourdough starter instead of discard, you can!
 You would not change any of the other ingredients or directions.
-Replace sourdough discard with active starter in a 1:1 substitute.
+Replace sourdough discard with active starter (200g).

 - Add chocolate chips - Add ½ cup chocolate chips to the mixture after you mix in the butter (and before the liquid ingredients).
 Continue with the recipe as written.